“We consider relationships to be the fundamental, organizing strategy of our educational system.” Loris Malaguzzi

 Miriam Agron, Academic Director/Lead Teacher

 Miriam has been teaching in Reggio Emilia inspired schools since she was in college for her Early Childhood Education Degree at Arizona State University.
 She is inspired by young children and their innate desire to learn and explore the world.
 Miriam has developed a preschool day camp in addition to directing summer programs for school age children.
 Miriam’s interest in program development lead her to complete a Master’s Degree in Curriculum and Instruction.
 Miriam took a break from teaching to be an Administrative Assistant in a school where she learned the ins and outs of how a successful school is run.
 Miriam enjoys exploring and learning with the students, teachers and families at SGES.

 Page Clothier, Creative Director/Teacher

-Page has been teaching and developing curriculum for children in the Bethany area for many years.
-She is the Family Minister and Head of Education for St. Gabriel Episcopal Church.
+Page designs and presents art enrichment activities and spirituality for SGES and has been teaching and developing curriculum for children in the Bethany area for many years.
+She is the Family Minister and the Head of Children’s Education for St. Gabriel Episcopal Church.
 She directed St. Gabriel/St. Bartholomew summer VBS program for 5 years and now is coordinating an Art Camp at St. Gabriel.
 Page was a Beaverton Art Literacy Coordinator and Curriculum Developer for 15 years.
 She created and ran an after-school art program ‘Splat and Squiggle’ in Beaverton schools as well as teaching for Young Rembrandts and at Piccolo Mondo.
 She completed the Portland Art Museum Docent Training Program and runs her own art and curation business ‘Velvet Leaf’.
 Page has a BA in Fine Arts from Oregon State University, with undergraduate work at the University of Oregon.
-Page is married, has a grown daughter and son and lives in NW Portland.
-She loves the creative challenge of being the Creative Director for St. Gabriel Episcopal School.
+Page is married, has a grown daughter, son, and yellow Lab and lives in NW Portland.

 Lorea Jones, Preschool Teacher